 Tring Governing Body has 12 members, one of whom is the Headteacher.
 The others represent various parties with an interest in the school’s success:

-- 3 of us are parents elected by their fellow parents;
+- 3 are parents elected by fellow parents;

-- then, because Tring is a Church of England School, 3 must be appointed by the Church: one of these is always the current Rector of Tring;
+- Tring is a Church of England School, so 3 must be appointed by the Church: one of these is always the current Rector of Tring;

 - 2 are elected by the staff: one a teacher and one a member of the support staff;